elado/kaching/README.md

 ### Options

 	item_key						The item name on the list table (like 'movie' for 'movie_id') polymorphic						Whether list table is polymorphic (list table contains 'item_id' and 'item_type') add_method_name					Name of method to add.
 Can be customized, for example 'like!' instead of 'add_like!' remove_method_name				Name of method to remove.
 Can be customized, for example 'unlike!' instead of 'removes_like!' exists_method_name				Name of method to check if exists.
-Can be customized, for example 'likes?' instead of 'has_like?' reset_cache_method_name		Reset cache, after manual insertion
+Can be customized, for example 'likes?' instead of 'has_like?' reset_list_cache_method_name	Reset cache, after manual insertion
 	class_name						Name of class of list table, in case it's different than default